Quantized plasmon modes for metallic nanoparticles of arbitrary shape with a generic dielectric function

 We stress that the plasmonic states so introduced should be regarded as effective states that describe the more complex electronic structure of the true metal NP, featuring quasi-continuum bands, and that they do not constitute exact eigenstates of any unperturbed Hamiltonian.
 If this were the case, the $\mathbb{B}_\theta$ block would be exactly zero according to response theory from exact states\cite{norman2018}.
 This is clearly not the case for a finite NP, where $\mathbb{B}_\theta$ is non-vanishing.
 Interestingly, for an infinitely planar plasmonic surface $\lambda_\theta$ would be zero\cite{corni2015}, making the coupling blocks vanishing.

-\textit{Numerical results}\textemdash The theory presented above has been numerically validated on a test case NP of ellipsoidal shape (Fig.\ref{fig:NP}) either made of silver or gold.
+The theory presented above has been numerically validated on a test case NP of ellipsoidal shape (Fig.\ref{fig:NP}) either made of silver or gold.
 These two widely used plasmonic metals are well-known to exhibit multiple interband transitions that cannot be captured by a simple DL dielectric function model, thereby making a generic dielectric function approach desirable in these cases.
-The corresponding function $f(\omega)$ (eq.\ref{eq:f_fit}) has been fitted to data from ref.\cite{rakic1998} for Ag and ref.\cite{etchegoin2006} for Au.
-The fitted pole parameters are reported in SI 2.
+The corresponding function $f(\omega)$ (Eq.\ref{eq:f_fit}) has been fitted to data from Ref.\citenum{rakic1998} for Ag and Ref.\citenum{etchegoin2006} for Au.
+The fitted pole parameters are reported in the computational details section (SI 3).
 In Fig.\ref{fig:AgAu_im} the imaginary part of the NP polarizability, which is proportional to the NP absorption cross-section, is shown for both silver (Fig.\ref{fig:AgAu_im}a) and gold (Fig.\ref{fig:AgAu_im}b).
-The classical result (solid blue) is obtained from the induced dipole moment of the NP upon numerical solution of eq.\ref{eq:pcm_np}, while the quantum result (dashed orange) is computed according to eq.\ref{eq:pol}.
-Since in the quasi-static limit only the dipolar mode is contributing to the NP optical response only that mode is considered here (SI 2).
+The classical result (solid blue) is obtained from the induced dipole moment of the NP upon numerical solution of Eq.\ref{eq:pcm_np}, while the quantum result (dashed orange) is computed according to Eq.\ref{eq:pol}.
+Since in the quasi-static limit only the dipolar mode is contributing to the NP optical response only that mode is considered here (SI 3).
 The driving field is oriented along the main axis of the ellipsoidal NP (x axis) and so the $\alpha_{xx}(\omega)$ component of the polarizability tensor is analyzed.
 Fig.\ref{fig:AgAu_im} clearly shows that the here introduced quantum states of the NP correctly reproduce the classical macroscopic polarization of the NP in both cases, thus validating the quantization procedure detailed above.
 The real part of the polarizability is also correctly reproduced, as shown in Figs. S3.
 The implementation has also been tested on a gold spherical NP (Fig. S4), confirming the robustness of the method against different NP shapes.

+The quantum mode description introduced above can be straightforwardly coupled to a quantum-chemical molecular description by extending the procedure of Ref.\citenum{fregoni2020}, originally developed for the simpler DL case.
+Following Ref.\citenum{fregoni2020} and Eq. \ref{eq:A_H}, the full plasmon–molecule Hamiltonian describing the interaction between a molecule and the NP quantum modes derived from the general dielectric function can be written as (SI 2),

+where $\hat{H}_{\text{mol}}$ is the standard molecular electronic Hamitonian and $\hat{V}_k$ is the molecular electrostatic potential operator evaluated at the centroid of the $k\text{-th}$ surface tessera of the NP.